 Alexandra Monir: I was most struck by the fact that Dinah’s power is not something external or supernatural, but instead comes from her voice–something we all possess!
 That was something that really moved me, especially knowing how women have been silenced throughout history, and still are to this day in countries like my family’s home country of Iran.
 The fact that DC Comics created this character who can literally save the world with her voice is just so amazing and empowering.

 I really enjoyed this new take on Dinah’s origin story.
-How was the process in coming up with the story?
+What was the process of coming up with the story?

 AM: Thank you so much!
 This was one of those magical writing moments where the inspiration hit and I was off and running.
 I started with a basic concept of, “what if we lived in a world where women’s voices were silenced…except for one” and from there it just flowed.
 That initial idea came to me because of my family’s history in Iran, so I could all too easily imagine this world and I knew I wanted to see Dinah there, breaking down the barriers with her voice.